conda-forge/conda-smithy/LINTER.md

 #### Message template

-> There are {n_lines} too many lines.
+> There are ${n_lines} too many lines.
 There should be one empty line at the end of the file.

 <a id='R-012'></a>